-When you are done building your decision pane, click Done.
+- When you are done building your decision pane, click Save.

 Adding and assigning reviewers

 Once you have set up your stages and created the decision pane, you can create users and assign them to each stage.

 To assign reviewers:

-- In the DISCO Review main menu, click Review Team.
+- In the DISCO main menu, click Review Team.